-PERTS programs help students develop more adaptive academic mindsets so they can stay motivated and resilient.
+PERTS programs help students develop more adaptive learning mindsets so they can stay motivated and resilient.
 In doing so, they can improve academic outcomes.Contact Us

 To advance our goal of bridging mindset science and education practices, PERTS is partnering with k-12 educators to undertake a user-driven design process that will result in open, online resources for educators.
 To learn more about available resources, visit our Resources page.

 These are brief, evidence-based, online programs designed to help high school and college students learn to think about school in more adaptive ways.
 We work with schools to make these programs available to their students in their school computer lab or as homework.